salbregh/interviewprep_aNewSpring/README.md

 - `public class FirstJavaProgram {` -- Every java application must have at least one class definition that consists of `class` keyword followed by class name.
 Java can have only one public class, the filename should be the same as the public class name.
 - `public static void main(String []args) {` -- `public` makes the main method public which makes this method callable from outside the class. `static` we dont need to reacte a method for static methods to run. `main` the methods name, this is the entry point method from which the program starts running. `String []args` used for command line argumentsthat are passes as string.
 - `System.out.println("Hello");` -- This method prints the contents into the consule and adds a new line.

+#### Basic syntax
+- Java is case sensitive
+- For all class names the first letter of every word should be uppercase `MyClassName`
+- All method names should start with lowercase and every inner word with uppercase `myMethodName()`
+- Program file name must match the public class name and append .java to it otherwise the program will not compile.
+In case there is no public class present, the file name can be different than the class name.
+- Java program start from the main() method, this is mandatory

+#### Objects and classes